 Click on each photo for enlarged view

-Here is a little info from the following known history regarding Grevaes.
+Here is a little more info from the known history regarding Greaves and Eyre.
 Reports state that William Greaves started in business in 1775 on Burgess street in Sheffield England.
-By 1817, William Greaves had moved to Division Street and had brought his sons - Edeard and Richard - into the business.
+By 1817, William Greaves had moved to Division Street and had brought his sons - Edward and Richard - into the business.
 In 1823, the Greaves family built Sheaf Works, it was the first sign that great changes were underway in the Sheffield cutlery trade.
-The main block of Sheaf Works (still standing in Maltravers Street near the Wicker) was the centrepiece of the first large-scale factory in the town.
-In 1850, William Greaves & Sons was dissolved, The firm was sold to B.J.Eyre & Company in 1850, and the Greaves markings continued to be used until approximately until 1858.
-Of particular note, is that when Greaves sold the business to B. J. Eyre in 1850 he had become one of the wealthiest men in England.
-Of course razors were not the only cutting items that were made in the Greaves factory.
-Other items included draw knives, chizels, shears, axes and hatchets, etc.....
+The main block of Sheaf Works (still standing in Maltravers Street near the Wicker) was the centerpiece of the first large-scale factory in the town.
+In 1850, William Greaves & Sons was dissolved, The firm was sold to B.J.Eyre & Company in 1850.
+Of particular note, is that when Greaves sold the business to B. J. Eyre in 1850, he had become one of the wealthiest men in England.
+Of note is that razors were not the only cutting items that were made in the Greaves factory.
+Other items included draw knives, chisels, shears, axes and hatchets, etc.

 These old razors are getting very scarce, and especially in this great condition.
 It is a nostalgic treat to hold and shave with a charismatic, about 200 year old razor.
 Recently honed and stropped to provide a smooth, close and comfortable shave, this razor comes guaranteed shave ready.